jonnyarnold/.uk/posts/bad-at-things.md

 # You Are Bad at Things
 <!--- software,productivity -->
+*Posted by Jonny Arnold on 18th February 2014*

 Have a think about the things that you aren't good at.
 Are you forgetful?
 Are you often late?